How to Make Your Own DIY Beard Wash

 Step 2: Shake It Up.
 Give the bottle a good shake to get all of the ingredients to combine.

 Step 3: That’s It, Actually.
 That’s right!
 This is the easiest recipe we’ve ever developed.
-You can go ahead and use your beard wash right away.
+You can go ahead and use your beard wash right away (and remember: you should wash your beard 2 to 3 times per week.
 Just note that this formula is quite thin, so be careful when dispensing, and lather the wash in your hands before using it on your beard.
 And, of course, make sure you rinse thoroughly to get it all out.

 All-Natural and Vegan Beard Shampoo with Shikakai